Bowen Hooding Ceremony

 11 a.m.
 Recessional occurs and the ceremony has ended.

-*If you do not return them after the ceremony, you must return the Alumni/Development provided stoles/cords to the Alumni/Development Office at Bowen Law School on Monday, December 19, prior to winter break.
+*You must return the Alumni/Development provided stoles/cords to the Alumni/Development Office at Bowen Law School on Monday, December 17, prior to winter break.

 Will I receive my diploma at the ceremony?